Ludovico Manin: Doge

-Lodovico was elected Doge of Venice on 9 March 1789, approximately four months before the start of the French Revolution, on the first ballot (the electoral assembly was composed of 41 members).
+Lodovico was elected Doge of Venice on 9 March 1789, the same year that would see the start of the French Revolution a few months later, on the first ballot (the electoral assembly was composed of 41 members).
 His traditional coronation ceremony required him to throw coins to the Venetians, which cost more than 458,197 Lira, less than a quarter of which was paid from the funds of the Republic of Venice, the rest coming out of his own pocket.
 By the year 1792, he had allowed the once great Venetian merchant fleet to decline to a mere 309 merchantmen.

 When Napoleon invaded Italy, Venice, along with the Republic of Genoa, did not initially join the coalition of Italian states formed in 1795, instead maintaining neutrality.
 On 15 April 1797, French general Jean-Andoche Junot gave the Doge an ultimatum which he refused.
 A secret addition to the Treaty of Leoben, signed on 17 April 1797, gave Venice, alongside Istria and Dalmatia, to Austria.
 On 25 April 1797, the French fleet arrived at the Lido.
 Venetian cannons sank one of the ships, but did not succeed in repelling the invasion since the Venetian war fleet numbered only 4 galleys and 7 galliots.
 The Doge surrendered on 12 May 1797 and left the Doge's Palace two days later.

 On 16 May French troops entered Piazza San Marco and the surrender contract was officially signed, submitting Venice to French rule.

 Later life and death

 Following his abdication, Manin refused an offer to become the interim head of the municipality and withdrew from society.
 Manin resided in the Palazzo Dolfin Manin, reportedly refusing even to answer his door to friends.
 He returned the ducal insignia (principally the distinctive ducal crown known as the corno ducale) alongside the "Golden Book" that served as a register of the oligarchical families of Venice to the Piazza San Marco, where they were hidden by the new city authorities.

-Due to health reasons, he was forced to walk outside frequently and was sometimes made the object of insults from former citizens.
+For health reasons, he was forced to walk outside frequently and was sometimes made the object of insults from former citizens.
 These accusers lamented Venice's changed fortunes and his decision to surrender to France.
 He wanted to end his days in a monastery, but this proved impossible.

 Lodovico died in his villa of dropsy and heart problems on 24 October 1802.
 His will ordered that his funeral should take place "with the least possible pomp".
-He left 110,000 ducats to the Manin Foundation for the benefit of the city's lunatics, orphans, and girls from poor families needing a dowry.
 His remains were interred in the chapel of the Church of the Scalzi in Venice, near the present railway station of Venice Saint Lucia in the family tomb of Manin where his late wife already lay.
 The tomb slab survives and bears the simple inscription Manini Cineres ("ashes of Manin").